zenOSmosis/js-shell/README.md

 # JS Shell

-**Note: This is currently prototype, and experimental code; it is not recommended for usage at all right now**
+**Note: This is currently prototype and experimental code; it is not recommended for usage at all right now**

 General-purpose, multi-threaded, computing environment for web browsers and tablets, with STDIO bindings into a Node.js server over a Socket.io bridge.